 Teachers Pay Teachers is another fantastic resource for inexpensive printables and lesson plans.
 My 8-year-old is learning to code with Scratch using a combination of TPT resources and an accompanying YouTube video series.
 He learned in two afternoons what would have taken me weeks to prepare for and try to teach with my limited coding experience.

 While I’m not 100% curriculum-free, there are times when my son (and I) crave a little structure.
 I am grateful that we have decided to ditch the curriculum for the most part.

 We don’t feel pressure to complete every page of a workbook.
 As a result, there’s no stress that my son is behind in any given subject.
 Because we don’t adhere fully to a curriculum, he can learn at his own pace.
 I feel confident in knowing he’s learning what he needs when he needs it.

 We tend to get caught up in the ‘finishing’ of a curriculum we spend a lot of money on.
 It can feel like a ‘waste’ to skip pages or if we have to let it go and try something new.
 By removing the curriculum altogether, we’re free to let our children excel at their own pace.

 Homeschooling without a curriculum is not for everyone.
 Sometimes we need the structure, often we don’t.
 Consider easing up a bit on the ‘must-have’ curriculum in just one subject and let your child take the lead.
 You may be pleasantly surprised (and impressed) by what rabbit trails you wind up taking.

 Marie has been writing professionally for over 20 years; travel and writing have been a significant part of her life and career.
 She successfully homeschooled her three now-adult children through high school and currently homeschools her youngest son.
-As a veteran homeschooler, Marie spends her time as a freelance writer and chronicles her homeschool journey, daily life, and family travel adventures on her YouTube channel.
+As a veteran homeschooler, Marie spends her time as a freelance writer and chronicles her homeschool journey, daily life, and family travel adventures on several parenting websites.